nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 =IF([@[ended_at]] >[@[started_at]]; [@[ended_at]] - [@[started_at]]; [@[started_at]] - [@[ended_at]])
 ```

-Another problem in the data is that some ride_length entries are 00:00:00, which is not logically possible.
-Thus I filtered those out, as they are likely due to customers hiring a bike by accident and then immediately cancelling.
-These entries might skew the data in an unwanted direction, and can thus be removed without negatively impacting our analysis.

 * **Removing duplicates**

 For this, Excel provided me with an easy option.
 I just selected the "Remove Duplicates" button, and voila!